 This option is illogical as it says ‘The village’ which is singular but the next part of the sentence says ‘of which there is dozens’ and dozens, which is referring to villages and is plural does not agree with the singular ‘the village’.

 It also has the word ‘upliftments’ which is incorrect, the correct word is upliftment.

 The village, singular, does not agree with the plural verb are.

 This option fixes the subject verb agreement error.
 The plural verb are agrees with the plural subject villages.

-Share your views by posting your comment below.
-You can ask for assistance related to GMAT and MBA from us by just giving a missed call at +918884544444, or you can drop an SMS.
+BYJU’S will be glad to help you in your GMAT preparation journey.
+You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at +918884544444, or you can drop an SMS.
 You can write to us at firstname.lastname@example.org.